bahrus/xtal-sip/README.md

 ## Convention over Configuration

 xtal-sip takes a cue from Ruby on Rails and adopts the Convention over Configuration philosophy.
 Import maps are flexible enough that they should be able to map "name-of-element" to whatever you need it to.
-So xtal-sip assumes, by default that we can list all web components we want to dynamically load with key "name-of-element" in the import map.
+So xtal-sip assumes, by default, that we can list all web components we want to dynamically load with key "name-of-element" in the import map.

 To customize what key to look for in the importmap JSON, you can subclass xtal-sip and override: